anharrington/handsonpython/rstP/strings1.rst

 ..  note::
     A string can have any number of characters in it, including 0.
 The empty string is ``''`` (two quote characters with nothing between them).
-Many beginners forget that having no characters is legal.
+Many beginners forget that having no characters in the middle is legal.
     It can be useful.

 Strings are a new Python type.
 Try ::